TolegenovMeiirzhan/movieSite/README.md

  a movie by category (cartoons, TV series or movies), genre, year of release or rating.
 And each actor has its own page with detailed information.
 And on every page of the movie you can watch the trailer and put a rating.

+ General Info

+This site was created to search for a movie as a "Kinopoisk".
+You can search for a movie using filters and watch the movie trailer.
+The frontend is written in HTML5 and CSS3 and the backend is written in python (Django) and a little bit in JS (ajax).
+The site has the use of the ckeditor editor, the youtube plugin and flatpages.